Donor Families & Recipients

 Allografts are a natural alternative to synthetic and metal implants.
 However, unlike synthetic or metal implants, allografts incorporate into the body.
 Another choice surgeons have is an autograft, which takes tissue from one part of the body for transplantation to another part.
 Using an allograft eliminates the need for a second surgery site – avoiding additional pain, risk and possible longer hospital stay.

-Donated Human Tissue
+Donated Tissue

 Bone